Michigan St, Izzo in new spot as First Four participants

 - Oops!Something went wrong.Please try again later.

-INDIANAPOLIS (AP) Michigan State and coach Tom Izzo are in an unfamiliar position.
+INDIANAPOLIS — Michigan State and coach Tom Izzo are in an unfamiliar position.

 This time, Michigan State needed a late surge just to get into the Big Dance, and they’ll have to win an extra game, too.
 The Spartans (15-12) will face UCLA (17-9) on Thursday in a First Four matchup of No. 11 seeds in the East Region.